 - Bernie's Perfect Poop is a 4-in-1 combination of fiber, prebiotics, probiotics, and enzymes.
 Good dog gut health is the key to a happier, healthier life for your dog and a balanced digestive system.
 Acid reflux in dogs stems from the gut.
-Bernie's helps balance the digestive tract and provide a better gut microbiome.
+Bernie's helps balance the digestive tract and provides a better gut microbiome.
 Better digestion and better dog gut health mean less acid reflux issues.

 WHAT IS ACID REFLUX IN DOGS?

 Acid reflux in dogs occurs when your dog's stomach acids and enzymes come back into their esophagus.
 When your dog is appropriately digesting his food, stomach and intestinal acids combine with enzymes to move the food through their system, but when those acids go back into their esophagus, it can be uncomfortable and dangerous.
-The acidic contents of your dog's digestive system can eat away at the lining of his esophagus with repeated exposure, and this can lead to ulcers and even cancer risk.
+The acidic contents of your dog's digestive system can eat away at the protective mucus lining of his esophagus with repeated exposure, and this can lead to ulcers and even cancer risk.

-As the stomach acid continues to move back and forth from your dog's stomach to his esophagus, the irritation and inflammation can also cause his esophagus to thin out and narrow, and even become necrotic.
-In those situations, the reflux regurgitation can cause vomit to get into your dog's lungs.
+As the stomach gastric acid continues to move back and forth from your dog's stomach to his esophagus, the irritation and inflammation can also cause his esophagus to thin out and narrow, and even become necrotic.
+In those situations, acid reflux regurgitation can cause vomit to get into your dog's lungs.
 This can cause more damage, and in severe cases, aspiration pneumonia.

-The symptoms of dog acid reflux include:
+The symptoms of acid reflux in dogs include:

 - Bad breath